-- Film production may be allowed on-campus for the purposes of sharing academic, instructional, or cultural content that is not otherwise accessible to students or the community. - Students may engage in on-campus film production in order to fulfill academic requirements.
-Use of indoor space and equipment for editing and other post-production activities is limited to individual use or very small group (4 or fewer people including an instructor). - o Film productions should be limited to 10 or fewer people, including cast and crew members.
+- o Film production may be allowed on-campus for the purposes of sharing academic, instructional, or cultural content that is not otherwise accessible to students or the community. - Students may engage in on-campus film production in order to fulfill academic requirements.
+Use of indoor space and equipment for editing and other post-production activities is limited by the size of the available space and the requirement to maintain 6-foot of physical distance between participants at all times. - Film productions should be limited to 10 or fewer people, including cast and crew members.
 Any film production that requires staffing of more than 10 people, or involves more than one person on camera without face masks, or singing, or playing of wind or brass instruments must comply with Reopening Protocol for Music, Television and Film Production: Appendix J. - Cast and crew members must be screened before they may participate in the film production.
 Screening must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills and whether the individuals is currently under isolation or quarantine orders.
 These checks can be done remotely or in person upon the employees' arrival.
-A temperature check should also be done at the worksite if feasible.

-- All productions should take place outdoors as much as possible. - All cast and crew must wear face masks and maintain a physical distance of at least 6 feet as much as feasible.
+A temperature check should also be done at the worksite if feasible. - All productions should take place outdoors as much as possible. - All cast and crew must wear face masks and maintain a physical distance of at least 6 feet as much as feasible.
 Appearances on camera without face masks must be limited to one person and productions should not include singing or playing of wind or brass instruments.
 If more than one person is to be on camera at a time, all must be wearing face masks. - No audiences are permitted at any time.